-By joining CCFA Partners you can contribute to IBD research by completing surveys and providing additional data to help all of us better understand the impact of IBD on patients and the factors that affect the course of the disease.
-You will also be able to make and vote on research suggestions and team up with researchers to answer important questions about IBD.
+By joining IBD Partners you can contribute to IBD research by completing surveys and providing additional data to help all of us better understand the impact of IBD on patients and the factors that affect the course of the disease.
+You will also be able to submit and vote on research suggestions and team up with researchers to answer important questions about IBD.
 In addition, you will be able to use our website to track your health trends and see how your treatments and IBD status compare to that of others in the network.

-Here’s what you can expect.
+Here’s what you can expect:

 If you choose to participate, we will ask you to provide information about your disease and treatment by completing online surveys.
 If you do not feel comfortable answering a survey question, you do not have to answer it.
 You will also have the option, if you want, to connect a variety of mobile health applications (e.g. Fitbit, Jawbone, etc.) to our patient centered network.